Wright-State-eSports/Constitution/README.md

 > ### Section 3
 >
-> At the beginning or end of the election season, the President-elect appoints the Secretary and PR.
-The cabinet (comprising elected officers) nominates any additional officer positions. <!--Public Relations-->
+> At the beginning or end of the election season, the President-elect and the Vice President-elect may appoints one of either the Secretary and Public Relations allowing the other to appoint the role left.

 > ### Section 4
 >
-> Any appointments made by the President can be overturned by a simple two-thirds (⅔) majority vote of the committee.
+> The cabinet shall be comprised of the elected officers (President, Vice President, and Treasurer) and the appointed officers (Secretary and Public Relations).
+The cabinet may nominate any additional committee positions as necessary for any responsibility delegations, which will be a part of the committee.

 > ### Section 5
 >